EHMC 2026 Conference Programme

 Ms Andromachi Boikou, Q-PLAN International, Greece - Building resilient health and social care systems: insights from a theory-informed multi-case study of floods in Italy (ID 203)

-Mrs Clara Del Prete, CRIMEDIM, Center for Research and Training in Disaster Medicine, Humanitarian Aid and Global Health, Università del Piemonte Orientale, Italy - Public-private partnerships in healthcare service delivery – scope, governance and performance: the patient perspective is somehow missing (ID 298)
+Ms Clara Del Prete, CRIMEDIM, Center for Research and Training in Disaster Medicine, Humanitarian Aid and Global Health, Università del Piemonte Orientale, Italy - Public-private partnerships in healthcare service delivery – scope, governance and performance: the patient perspective is somehow missing (ID 298)

-Mr Federico Umberto Mion, Ente Ospedaliero Cantonale – Ospedale Regionale di Lugano, Switzerland - What really drives regional performance in Italy’s health system?
+Dr Federico Umberto Mion, Ente Ospedaliero Cantonale – Ospedale Regionale di Lugano, Switzerland - What really drives regional performance in Italy’s health system?
 A PCA approach (ID 458)

-Prof Mattia Cattaneo, University of Bergamo, Italy - Centralised access to care and organisational change: evidence from the implementation of 116117 in an Italian regional health system (ID 475)
+Dr Luca Giorgio, Università Europea di Roma, Italy - Centralised access to care and organisational change: evidence from the implementation of 116117 in an Italian regional health system (ID 475)

 Ms Michela Bobini, SDA Bocconi, Italy